-- No minimum balance.
-This is an often overlooked, but key feature to consider.
-Betterment lowers the barrier to entry so anyone can open an account with them.
-This is a huge win for those wanting access to professional guidance but don’t have the requisite funds to get it.
+- No minimum balance: This is often overlooked, but a zero minimum balance is a big perk.
+Betterment lowers the barriers of entry so anyone can start investing.
+This is a huge win for those who want access to professional guidance but don’t have the funds to get it.

-- Price.
-Looking at the fees graph above, it’s easy to see that Betterment is relatively cheap based off the value you receive.
-That is not terribly common in the discount brokerage space.
+- Price: It’s easy to see that Betterment offers a ton of value for their platform.
+That is not terribly common in the online brokerage space.

-- Tax Loss Harvesting.
-This was covered above, but the TLH offered by Betterment helps maximize returns and lower taxable responsibility.
+- Tax-loss harvesting: This was covered above.
+Tax-loss harvesting helps maximize returns and lower taxable responsibility.

-- Retirement income.
-If you’re approaching or in retirement then you know the need to decumulate during that time.
-Betterment offers a retirement income feature that allows you to create a system of sustainable cash flow to help you wade through retirement wisely.
+- Retirement income: If you’re approaching or in retirement then you know how important it is to make a plan.
+Betterment offers a great retirement income feature.
+They allow you to create a system of sustainable cash flow to help you plan your golden years correctly.

-- Personalized service.
-This is the real beauty of Betterment, or most robo-advisors for that matter.
+- Personalized service: This is the real beauty of Betterment or most Robo-advisors for that matter.
 Betterment is set up to help you reach your goals.
 Your emotions are removed and they do the heavy lifting of investing for you.
-This is great for beginners and seasoned investors who just don’t have time to manage their portfolios.
+This is great for beginners and seasoned investors who just don’t ́t have time to manage their portfolios.

-Nothing in life is perfect, so that’s obviously the case with Betterment.
-Here are some of the drawbacks to Betterment:
+Nothing in life is perfect.
+We are going to go over some of the cons that we noticed with Betterment.
+Here are some of the drawbacks:

-- No customization.
-Yes, your portfolio is customized based off your given situation, however you only can work with the selected ETFs they offer.
-This will be the case at any robo-advisor and is not unique to Betterment.
+- No customization: Yes, your portfolio is customized based on your given situation, however, your portfolio is made up of ETFs.
+You cannot choose exact stocks or bonds.
+This will be the case at any Robo-advisor and is not unique to Betterment.

-- Not for the DIY investor.
-If you like to mange your own portfolio then a robo-advisor like Betterment is not for you.
+- Not for the DIY investor: If you like to manage your own portfolio then a Robo-advisor like Betterment is not for you.
 This isn’t necessarily a bad thing, but important to know.

-- No pure cash option.
-Just as with other robo-advisors, there is no pure cash option with Betterment.
+- No pure cash option: Just as with other Robo-advisors, there is no pure cash option with Betterment.
 They keep enough funds in your account to fund your quarterly fees but little beyond that.
-This is to ensure you’re fully invested, though can pose a problem if you have a short-term need for funds.
+They do this to ensure you’re fully invested.